RobertoFN/streamlit-scrollable-textbox/README.md

       import streamlit-scrollable-textbox as stx

-      stx.ScrollableTextbox('My very long text.')
+      stx.scrollableTextbox('My very long text.')

 <br>
-The parameters of the ScrollableTextbox function are:
+The parameters of the scrollableTextbox function are:

 - text (str): The text to be displayed.
 Line breaks and new lines can be added by including "\n" in the string.
 - height (int): The height of the scrollable area, in pixels.
 Default value is 100 px.